schalkjoubert/DIGIFOX-documentation/changelog/slider-changelog.md

 * Fix: Smooth scroll

 2.3 | 2023-04-14
-* New: Create "under construction" setup option..
+* New: Create "under construction" setup option.

+2.4 | 2023-07-14
+* New: We added a new fwature.
+You can now add an small logo / icon above the title as an overlay.